What is Multilevel Marketing and how it works?

 Thanks to the Multilevel Marketing system available in our affiliate software you can grow your sales network, rewarding affiliates who find new sub-affiliates, with referrals and multilevel commissions.

 How does Multilevel Marketing work?

-AffiliationSoftware has a multilevel system with up to 10 levels of height, and the possibility to choose between unlimited matrix or forced matrix (with limited width).
+AffiliationSoftware has a multilevel system with up to 10 tier, and the possibility to choose between unlimited matrix or forced matrix (with limited width, including binary).

 The tracking of the sub-affiliates works completely automatically.
 The user only has to clicks an affiliate’s banner/link.
 If he later signs up to the affiliate program, he will automatically recognized as sub-affiliate.